jomjol/water-meter-picture-provider/README.md

 The code is implemented in the Arduino IDE and is directly related to an selfmade water meter for house automation.
 For the housing etc. see  [https://www.thingiverse.com/thing:3238162](https://www.thingiverse.com/thing:3238162)

+An overview about the complete system can be seen here: [https://github.com/jomjol/water-meter-measurement-system](https://github.com/jomjol/water-meter-measurement-system)

 ### Commands
 - http://IP-ADRESS/lighton   -   Switching the LED-lights on
 - http://IP-ADRESS/lightoff - Switching the LED-lights off